roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

 Expected results:

-kube-eventer takes effect about 30 seconds after the deployment is completed.
+Kube-eventer takes effect about 30 seconds after the deployment is complete.
 When an event with a severity level higher than the threshold occurs, you will receive an alert in the DingTalk group, as shown in the following figure.

 ![DingTalk messages](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1155359951/p13547.png)